GitMirroring/gnuboot/website/pages/docs/hardware/macbook21.md

 you might still benefit from the steps below, just not as much as you would have previously benefited.*

-The MacBook2,1 overheats a lot with libreboot, we still don't know why but a simple workaround is to install macfanctld.
+The MacBook 2,1 overheats a lot with libreboot, we still don't know why but a simple workaround is to install macfanctld.

 Macfanctld is available on the default repos of many distributions.